poojasingh094/DSA_Concepts/README.md

 These notes are time-saving and efficient.
 They have been a valuable resource in my coding journey, and I hope these resources help you as much as they have helped me.
 Happy coding!:D

 Let's learn and code together:D

+## ACKNOWLEDGMENT:
+These notes are primarily based on the concepts taught by Striver in his DSA Playlist.
+The explanations and coding examples here are references to what he teaches, organized in a way that works best for my learning style.
+If you want to learn directly from the source, I highly recommend checking out his videos.